Skip to main content

 Integrative Studies-Two Minors

 This concentration allows students to complete two university-recognized minors and/or certificates.
-Students select courses from a minimum of two academic departments and develop a rationale for the ways in which these courses support their career goals.
+A minimum of two academic departments in which to select courses are chosen and a rationale for the ways in which these courses support the student’s career goals is developed.

 Program Structure